wsydney76/craft-contentoverview/README.md

             - infoTemplate (array|string, path to a twig template inside the projects templates folder.
 Will be called with an entries variable)
             - imageField (array|string, name of the image field to use)
+            - imageRatio (float, aspect ratio of the image.
+Only makes sense for card layout)
             - icon (array|string, path to an svg icon, that is display if no image is found)
             - layout (string, (list (default)|cardlets|cards|line)
             - scope (string, whether drafts should be shown, drafts|provisional|all, default: only published entries